jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 ## Deriving the Backprop Learning Updates

-At this point, the fastest way forward would be to use an automatic differentiation library like `pytorch` to handle all the gradient computations and not muddle ourselves in all the mathematical details.
+At this point, the fastest way forward would be to use an automatic differentiation library like [PyTorch](https://pytorch.org/) to handle all the gradient computations and not muddle ourselves in all the mathematical details.
 But where would be the fun in that?
 Let's go ahead and derive the gradient descent updates ourselves.

 Updating parameters $\theta$ at each iteration of gradient descent is a matter of taking a step in the direction of steepest descent in the loss function, with step size $\alpha$: